Torrey Pines Mesa A Hotbed Of Innovation

 General Atomic and the Scripps Institution of Oceanography were instrumental in persuading the state to build a new university – University of California, San Diego – on the mesa.
 Research institution followed research institution and today Torrey Pines Mesa is home to 80 life sciences institutions.

 The ocean views and near-perfect climate have helped institutions recruit countless scientists and researchers from the East Coast and Midwest.
 Members of the community also say there is something in the air that dissolves institutional rivalry and promotes collaboration.

 “I don’t think you can find another example anywhere in the country, if anywhere in the world, of that level of cooperation,” said Joe Panetta, head of BIOCOM, a life sciences business association.

-The late Duane Roth, CEO of CONNECT, an organization which promotes entrepreneurship, attributed the collegiality, at least in part, to physical proximity.
+Duane Roth, CEO of CONNECT, an organization which promotes entrepreneurship, attributes the collegiality, at least in part, to physical proximity.
 Institutions on Torrey Pines border each other and much of the property is laced by biking and walking paths.

 “Everybody is talking to everybody.
 Everybody is helping everybody and you never even talk about the boundaries anymore.
 That got broken down over time and people started saying, ‘What’s the big deal?
 Why can’t faculty help start companies and buy companies and work together?’,” Roth said.